 So the short of it is: yes, webcam spying is a real threat.
 When everyone from the spooks at the NSA to the kid next door has access to tools that can turn a webcam against its owner then the threat is legitimate.

 What Should I Do?

 You should, no questions asked, disable or obscure your computer’s webcam.
-There is no good reason, especially in light of the numerous documented cases of webcam spying, to leave an insecure recording device permanently accessible and/or active on your computer.
+There is no good reason, especially in light of the numerous documented cases of webcam spying, to leave an insecure recording device permanently accessible on your computer.
 It’s so easy to do that there’s no reason not to.
 Here’s what you should consider.

 Make Sure You’re Using Antivirus